Azure/kaito/README.md

 When using hosted public models, a user can delete the existing inference workload (Deployment of StatefulSet) manually, and the workspace controller will create a new one with the latest preset configuration (e.g., the image version) defined in the current release.
 For private models, it is recommended to create a new workspace with a new image version in the Spec.

-### What is the Difference Between Instruct and Non-Instruct Models?
+### What is the difference between instruct and non-instruct models?
 The main distinction lies in their intended use cases.
 Instruct models are fine-tuned versions optimized for interactive chat applications.
 They are typically the preferred choice for most implementations due to their enhanced performance in conversational contexts.